IzanRodrigo/metro/docs/features.md

 For more thorough debugging, Metro also has controls to enable debug logging controls and write graph reports to an output directory (configurable via the Gradle extension).

-## Graph Sharding (Experimental)

-Metro supports automatic graph sharding for large dependency graphs that exceed JVM limitations.
-When enabled, Metro automatically splits large graphs into smaller "shard" classes while maintaining correct dependency relationships.
-This is particularly useful for applications with hundreds or thousands of bindings.

-See the [sharding documentation](sharding.md) for configuration and details.

 ## Advanced interop

 Metro has advanced interop with existing DI tools.